cajx-it/File2Print/README.md

 **File2Print fixes this entirely.**

 It provides a simple web interface where clients enter their name and upload their files.
-Behind the scenes, the system automatically creates a dedicated folder inside `/uploads` named after the client, and places all their files neatly inside it — no manual sorting, no confusion, no lost files.
+Behind the scenes, the system automatically creates a dedicated folder inside `/uploads` named after the client and date, it places all their files neatly inside it — no manual sorting, no confusion, no lost files.

 > ✅ Perfect for **printing services**, **computer repair shops**, **internet cafés**, and **any business that receives files from multiple clients**.